-A Family may request to change which Family member is designated the Head of Household in situations where the Head of Household is frail or disabled and the current Head of Household continues to reside in the unit.
+A Family may request to change which Family member is designated the Head of Household if the current Head of Household continues to reside in the unit.
 The Family may also decide to designate or change a Co-Head of Household.
 The BHA will approve the change if the Family member is able to take on the responsibilities of being the Head of Household/Co-Head of Household, including, but not limited to, communicating with the BHA and the landlord.
 The proposed Head or Co-Head of Household will be fully screened.